Five steps to become a foster carer

-The process from initial enquiry to approval as a foster carer takes around 6 months depending on your individual circumstances.
+The process from initial enquiry to approval as a foster carer takes around five months depending on your individual circumstances.
+We offer the option to fast track or slow down assessments to suit your preference and availability.

 Step 1: Initial enquiry